desi-programmer/money_manager/README.md

     - [ ] Show Total Balance
     - [ ] Option to Extract data or Server ?
     - [ ] Option to add Bio Auth
+    - [ ] Chart plot points is based on when user enters data , not on expense date , so chart might have bars coming back and moving front

 ```
 ## `Data`